 The Clerk & Comptroller receives tax-deed applications along with a listing of owners and interested parties who must be notified by certified mail.
 Per Florida Statute 197.522(2)(a), the Clerk & Comptroller's Office is required to send service to the Sheriff's Office of the county in which the legal titleholder resides to notify him/her of the pending tax-deed sale.
 At the Clerk & Comptroller's request, the Sheriff's Office will post a warning notice on the property and serve owners with a notice of sale.

-File information for each parcel included in the sale is published in the Business Observer (distribution information: (941) 906-9386) for four consecutive weeks prior to the sale.
-On the sale date, the property is sold to the highest bidder and a tax deed is issued when full payment is received.
+File information for each parcel included in the sale is published in the Business Observer (distribution information: 906-9386) for four consecutive weeks prior to the sale.
+On the sale date, the property is sold to the highest bidder; a tax deed is issued when full payment is received.

 Parcels offered for sale not purchased at the original tax deed sale are entered on the Lists of Lands, which become available for purchase 91 days after the original sale date.

 The Clerk & Comptroller processes all tax deeds in compliance with Chapter 197, Florida Statues.
-The Clerk & Comptroller merely is performing its statutory function and makes no representation or warranties as to the status of the title of the property or any liens on the property.
+The Clerk & Comptroller merely is performing its statutory function, making no representation or warranties as to the status of the title of the property or any liens on the property.
 Tax-deed purchasers should thoroughly research the property prior to the sale.

 Files for each property scheduled for tax-deed sale are available for review at the Clerk & Comptroller's Office: